Alabama church apologizes for Tim James’ ‘freak show’ comment, says message didn’t reflect ‘heart of God’ - NewsBreak

 “We don’t have any other way to express our apology because there’s not one good enough,” the church said.
 “We should have looked deeper into the matter and made better judgment.”

 The James campaign is no stranger to controversy.
-Earlier this year, James released ads inaccu r ately attacking an LGBTQ-affirming charter school in the Birmingham area as “the first the first transgender public school in the South.”
+Earlier this year, James released ads inaccur ately attacking an LGBTQ-affirming charter school in the Birmingham area as “the first transgender public school in the South.”
 The ad, which featured photos of school staff and students at a fundraiser, led the school to increase its security and provide additional counseling to students.

-CBS 42 reached out to the Tim James campaign for comment on this story but has not heard back as of Monday afternoon.Copyright 2022 Nexstar Media Inc. All rights reserved.
+In a statement sent after this article’s initial publication, the James campaign said it will not apologize “for anything Tim said in the pulpit of a church.”

+“The church invited Tim to share his heart for the nation,” the statement said.
+“The comment in question, which prompted the church’s decision to remove the video, was an illustration which considered the time and season we are living in and the Azusa Street Revival in the early 20th century.
+Anyone with a discerning heart should not be offended but encouraged.
+We are not going to apologize for anything Tim said in the pulpit of a church.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.